kylethedrury/kylethedrury/README.md

 <h1 align="center">Hi there, I'm Kyle!</h1>
-<h3 align="center">Year IV Honors Physics, NSERC 2023 Award Recipient</h3>
+<h3 align="center">Year V Honors Physics, NSERC USRA Recipient</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=kylethedrury&label=Profile%20views&color=0e75b6&style=flat" alt="kylethedrury" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=kylethedrury" alt="kylethedrury" /></a> </p>

-- 🔭 Last year I contributed to **high energy string theory MC simulations with Dr. Gingrich and the ATLAS team at CERN.
-I am also assisting in efforts with the TRIUMF Ultracold Advanced Neutron Source (TUCAN) collaboration at TRIUMF in Vancouver, Canada.**
+- 🔭 From May - Dec 2023, I contributed to **high energy string theory MC simulations with Dr. Gingrich and the ATLAS team at CERN.
+I've been on the McMaster Satellite Team since September 2023, and was the Attitude Determination and Control Systems Team Lead from Jan 2024 until Mar 2025, when I was promoted to Mission Manager.
+Since Jan 2024, I have also been working with the TRIUMF Ultracold Advanced Neutron collaboration on ultracold neutron source development.**

-- 🌱 I’m currently learning about **machine learning**
+- 🌱 I’m currently learning about **STM32 Programming**

-- 👯 I’m looking for more opportunities **to broaden the scope of my programming knowledge and deepen my understanding of particle physics research**
+- 👯 I’m looking for more opportunities in **particle physics research**

-- 👨‍💻 All of my projects are available at [https://drive.google.com/drive/folders/1OxLKPKZ8n2rltY7Au0LfE1waAwfJTemh?usp=sharing](https://drive.google.com/drive/folders/1OxLKPKZ8n2rltY7Au0LfE1waAwfJTemh?usp=sharing)
+- 👨‍💻 Check out my work on my [ResearchGate profile](https://www.researchgate.net/profile/Kyle-Drury/publications)

-- 💬 Ask me about **Python, C++, String Theory & Ultracold Neutron Physics**
+- 💬 Connect with me on [LinkedIn](https://www.linkedin.com/in/kyle-m-drury/)

 - 📫 How to reach me **druryk5@mcmaster.ca || +1 (416) 624-5347**